 On top of heaps of local produce, including cooked food stalls all year round, there is also a wide range of traditional and contemporary crafts, a café for a welcome rest and even a buskers’ corner, with the award-winning market taking place every Saturday from 9am to 2pm.

 More than 30 bright and bustling stalls from farmers and businesses within a 30-mile radius of Cheltenham line The Promenade from 9am to 2pm on the second and last Friday of every month.

 The market showcases and sells a wide array of delectable delights, including meats and charcuterie; fresh fruit and veg; preserves and pickles; devilish desserts and homemade cakes; artisan breads and even some plants and flowers to tempt non-foodie passers-by.

 Every Friday from 9am to 3pm, The Cross in Gloucester is transformed into a bustling, farming hub when more than 20 vendors take up temporary residence to sell a wide range of quality local food and drink.

 Keen foodies will find everything from award-winning cheeses, wines and ciders, to prime meats and poultry straight from the farm, with a cornucopia of seasonal delights including fresh fruit and veg from local growers along with a variety of hot food snacks.

-Open from 9am to 1.30pm and benefitting from the striking backdrop of Tewkesbury Abbey, shoppers can also find a range of traditional and contemporary crafts for sale, with many pieces made by local artists and craftspeople.
+The small farmers’ market is open from 9am to 1.30pm and benefits from the striking backdrop of Tewkesbury Abbey, and shoppers can also sometimes find traditional and contemporary crafts for sale.

 Head to Cirencester on the second and fourth Saturday of every month for more seasonal fruit and veg than you can shake a stick at, along with locally-sourced, organic meats, free-range poultry, choice cheeses and dairy, and even the odd cupcake stall.